 Reason #6: Looking Down at Others

-The biggest issue I have with people who are overly arrogant is that they tend to look down on other people.
+The biggest issue I have with overly arrogant people is that they tend to look down on other people.

 If you don't match up to their standards, they make you feel inferior.
 Like your worth is less because you don't know or can't do something.

-And this is wrong.
+And I'm afraid that's not right.
 We are all at different stages in life with different experiences.
 We also have different strengths and weaknesses.

 Our goal should not be to judge where everyone is at.
 It should be to try to contribute as much to the team as possible and drive things forward.
 This is what makes the best teams possible.

 It would be like me making my child feel bad for asking what I perceive as a dumb question when it comes down to them being young and trying to figure things out.
-By helping others with their knowledge gaps, we show them that life is less about what you know, and more about our ability in learning new things and solving problems.
+By helping others with their knowledge gaps, we show them that life is less about what you know and more about your ability to learn new things and solving problems.

 Being on a team is about tackling problems together and moving things forward.
 It isn't about seeing who is the best and trying to get to the top.